Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 • Memory foam mattresses absorb motion better but may still transfer small tremors depending on density.

-• Latex mattresses offer bounce but tend not to amplify low-frequency vibrations much.
+• Latex mattresses offer bounce but tend not to amplify low-frequency vibrations as much as spring-based designs.

-• Air mattresses depend heavily on frame stability; any air movement inside chambers might feel like vibration.
+• Air mattresses depend heavily on frame stability; air movement inside chambers or a running pump may feel like vibration.

 Choosing a mattress with good motion isolation properties reduces unwanted transfer of movement sensations from either yourself tossing around or external sources below the bed frame.